Custom Thailand Tour

 If you want to stay longer you can apply for a 2-month tourist visa at any embassy around the world.

-Thailand is very safe for tourists!
-Every country has its problems and many people don’t even know that the army officially is in power, but as a tourist there are hardly any dangers.
-With millions of people a year traveling to Thailand the country knows that safety is an important issue and they are doing their utmost best to maintain this safe environment for tourists.
+Thailand is a very safe country for tourists.
+Every nation has its own pros and cons and many people aren’t even aware of the fact that the army is officially in power, however, when it comes to a tourist, there are hardly any dangers.
+With millions of people traveling to Thailand every year, the country is well aware that safety is an important aspect and they are doing their best so as to maintain a safe environment for tourists.

-When you go on a Thailand vacation make sure you have vaccinations for the standard childhood diseases like Tetanus, Diphtheria and Measles.
+While going on a Thailand tour, make sure to get vaccinations for the standard childhood diseases such as Diphtheria, Measles, and Tetanus.

 Reviews of Leisure's Referral Service